Prospective MSE Student FAQ

 The Graduate Record Exam (GRE)

 The GRE exam is required for applying to the MSE program.
 The GRE exam will not be waived for any reason.
-Applicants are expected to score a minimum of 700 on the Quantitative portion of the GRE.
+We do not have a firm minimum score to apply.
+Admission is competitive.

 The Test of English as a Foreign Language (TOEFL)